dirediredock/Riskomon/README.md

 ## Use Case Walkthrough

-Now, we briefly walk through an example scenario in which a domain expert decides which model to use for analyzing breast cancer lesions in a mammogram.
+Now, we briefly walk through an example scenario with the MAMMO dataset in which a domain expert decides which model to use for analyzing breast cancer lesions in a mammogram.
 The expert demotes feature _Age_geq_30_ by dragging it down to the bottom, because most women under 30 don't get mammograms.

 <img src="figures/README_Fig4.png" width="100%" ></a>